 Pro Tip: Doing activities outside with your dog has two layers of benefits - 1) physical exercise and 2) spending time in nature.
 Studies have shown that spending time in nature has several mental health benefits, such as relieving depression symptoms.

 One way to manage your mental health is to establish a routine.
-Although it's often easier said than done.
+Though this is often easier said than done.
 Dogs, however, need routine - between feeding times, going out to the bathroom, walks, etc. This helps people create a daily routine and that kind of structure can be really helpful for those struggling with mental health issues.
 And your dog will help you stick to your routine because they'll certainly let you know if it's time to go out or eat!